This recipe appeared in the July 2017 edition of Redbook Magazine, 25 New Things To Do With Watermelon.

 But, I’m sure that doesn’t surprise you.

-In season watermelon and heirloom tomatoes, fresh thyme, jalapenos combined with ricotta and feta cheeses on toasted bread.
-It’s an unbelievable flavor combination.
+In season watermelon and ripe heirloom tomatoes, fresh thyme, jalapeños combined with ricotta and feta cheeses on toasted bread.
+It’s an unbelievable flavor combination, and one you do not want to miss out on.

 Thyme is a very versatile herb.